 It is appropriate early in the course of illness, in combination with other therapies that are intended to prolong life, such as chemotherapy or radiation therapy, and includes those investigations needed to better understand and manage distressing clinical complications.

-*This description is taken from the Palliative Care Zone on NHS Inform
+*This description is taken from the Palliative Care section on NHS Inform